Jason Taumalolo: 2020

 In February, Taumalolo was the captain of the Cowboys' 2020 NRL Nines winning squad and was named in the Team of the Tournament.
 He and teammate Kyle Feldt became the first players to win two NRL Nines championships.

 In Round 2, he set a new career-high with 345 running metres in a 24–16 win against the Canterbury-Bankstown Bulldogs.
 This was the most metres gained by a forward in one match and the third most of all time.
 In Round 6, Taumalolo captained the Cowboys for the first time, going onto captain the side six more times that season.

 In North Queensland's Round 15 loss to the Newcastle Knights, tore his calf, ruling him out for three weeks.
 He returned off the bench in Round 19 in a loss to the Penrith Panthers.

 On 3 October, Taumalolo won the Paul Bowman Medal for the fifth consecutive season, beating Johnathan Thurston's record of four wins.
 On 16 December, Taumalolo was named as co-captain of the Cowboys for the 2021 season, alongside Michael Morgan.

 2021

 Taumalolo played 15 games in the NRL, scoring one try.
 North Queensland would finish the 2021 NRL season in 15th position on the table narrowly avoiding the Wooden Spoon.

 2022

-Taumalolo played for Tonga against New Zealand on June 25th at Mt Smart stadium.
+Taumalolo played for Tonga against New Zealand on 25 June at Mt Smart stadium.
 Taumalolo played 25 games for North Queensland in the 2022 NRL season including both the clubs finals matches which saw them finish one game short of the Grand Final losing to Parramatta in the preliminary final 24-20.
 Taumalolo was sin binned during the game for a high tackle.

 In the third group game at the 2021 Rugby League World Cup, Taumalolo scored two tries and was awarded man of the match in Tonga's 92-10 victory over the Cook Islands.

+2023

+Taumalolo played 16 games for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+Taumalolo played 23 games for North Queensland in the 2024 NRL season as they finished 5th on the table and qualified for the finals.
+He played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.

+2025

+Taumalolo was limited to only ten games for North Queensland in the 2025 NRL season as the club finished 12th on the table.